Kylie Sayce NP

 • Lactobacillus iners

-The types and amounts of Lactobacillus present can vary between individuals and may also change due to factors such as hormones, menstrual cycles, sexual activity, medications and other individual factors.
+The types and amounts of Lactobacillus present can vary between individuals and may also change due to factors such as hormones, menstrual cycles, sexual activity, medications and other individual influences.

 What Does Lactobacillus Do?

-Lactobacillus helps maintain a healthy vaginal environment in several ways.
+Lactobacillus helps maintain a healthy vaginal environment in several important ways.

 Many Lactobacillus species produce lactic acid, which helps maintain a lower vaginal pH.
-This acidic environment can make it less favourable for the overgrowth of certain microorganisms associated with vaginal dysbiosis.
+This acidic environment may make it less favourable for the overgrowth of certain microorganisms associated with vaginal dysbiosis.

-Lactobacillus contributes to a balanced microbial environment by occupying space and using available nutrients within the vaginal ecosystem.
+Lactobacillus contributes to a balanced microbial environment by occupying space and utilising available nutrients within the vaginal ecosystem.

 A healthy Lactobacillus-dominant microbiome is associated with vaginal health and may help reduce the likelihood of microbiome imbalance.